Payment transactions under the PSD2

 - The full scope of XS2A services, implemented by the account-keeping institutions, can be tested

-(see also Characteristic XS2A interface of the FTG bank).
+(see also Characteristic XS2A interface of the flatex Bank).

 The test system does not take into account any restrictions that may exist in the services of a connected contracting party.